| Written by Constance Stickler

 For temperature-sensitive products, there is a fourth or even several additional layers.
 These are mainly insulated box liners and envelopes, which can be perfectly adapted to the lower or any outer packaging size.
 But there are also insulated pallet covers, ice pads, and several more.
 Sometimes, an isolated standard container will do, but mainly reefers are used.

-The usage of dry ice is also possible but calls for special care.
-Besides compliance with the safety precautions for the personnel's health, one has to make sure that the dry ice never gets in contact with the product itself.
-Direct contact could result in freezing, significantly diminishing quality or rendering the product useless if not dangerous.
+Dry ice usage is also possible but requires special care.
+In addition to complying with safety precautions for the personnel's health, dry ice must never be in contact with the product itself.
+Direct contact could result in freezing, significantly diminishing quality or rendering the product useless, if not dangerous.

-Besides possible physical damage and incorrect temperature, there is also the risk of chemical changes due to incorrect storage.
-Thus information such as the correct setting direction must be clearly stated on the packaging and passed on to the forwarding company.
+Besides possible physical damage and incorrect temperature, incorrect storage can cause chemical changes.
+Thus, information such as the correct setting direction must be clearly stated on the packaging and passed on to the forwarding company.
 Willful manipulation is another challenge: tamper-evident packaging is a mandatory requirement in the pharmaceutical industry.

 Bays for receiving and dispatch should be designed to protect production components and final products from the weather.

-As with all expiration-dated products, warehouses have to follow the "first expired/first out" (FEFO) principle.
-The shorter the shelf life, the more important this is.
-Temperature records must be made and kept for at least one year after the product's shelf life expiry if not otherwise specified.
+As with all expiration-dated products, warehouses must follow the "first expired/first out" (FEFO) principle.
+This is especially important for shorter shelf lives.
+If not otherwise specified, temperature records must be made and kept for at least one year after the product's shelf life expiry.
 The best practice is to position monitoring devices where fluctuations will likely happen.

 Now it gets tricky: Shipping does not mean uniform transport in one single vehicle from warehouse to warehouse.
 Instead, a wide variety of vehicles are used here: trucks, sometimes trains, and then, of course, ships or planes (see fact box).